 The tests are conducted at a cluster level, meaning that enrollment and capacity are summed across all schools in a cluster for a particular school level (elementary, middle and high).
 Tests are not currently conducted at an individual school level.
 The assumption is that if capacity is adequate across a cluster, but not for an individual school, MCPS could redraw service area boundaries to alleviate any inadequacies that might exist.
-For a variety of reasons, such actions are not easy to implement, and therefore not frequently used to address capacity issues at individual schools.
+For a variety of reasons, including the cost of conducting boundary studies, such actions are not easy to implement, and therefore not frequently used to address capacity issues at individual schools.